Idrialite: Discovery and occurrence

 Idrialite was first described in 1832 for an occurrence in the Idrija region west of Ljubljana, northwestern Slovenia, mixed with clay, pyrite, quartz and gypsum associated with cinnabar.

 It also occurs at the Skaggs Springs location in Sonoma County, in western Lake County, and in the Knoxville Mine in Napa County, California.
 It has also been reported from localities in France, Slovakia and Ukraine.

-In the Skaggs Springs occurrence, the mineral occurs in a hot spring area of the Franciscan formation, around a vent in the sandstone that gave off inflammable gases.
+In the Skaggs Springs occurrence, the mineral occurs in a hot spring area of the Franciscan formation, around a vent in the sandstone that gave off flammable gases.
 The mineral was described in 1925 and named "curtisite" after the local resident L. Curtis who called attention to it.
 The crystals are square or six sided flakes, 1 mm in diameter, yellow to pistachio green in transmitted light.
 It is associated with opaline silica, realgar (arsenic sulfide) and metacinnabarite (mercuric sulfide), which had been deposited in that order before it.